Lifeway Foods, Inc. (LWAY): History, Ownership, Mission, How It Works & Makes Money

 Year Key Event Significance

-Learn more about the investors and the reasons behind their investments: Exploring Lifeway Foods, Inc. (LWAY) Investor Profile: Who’s Buying and Why?
+If you want to dig deeper into the current ownership structure and institutional interest, you should check out Exploring Lifeway Foods, Inc. (LWAY) Investor Profile: Who's Buying and Why?

 Lifeway Foods, Inc. (LWAY) Ownership Structure